dibahk/MCQ-Generator-with-Langchain/README.md

 ```
 ## **Usage**

-1. Launch the app using the command:
+1. Launch the app using the above command.
-   `streamlit run app.py`
 2. Upload a `.pdf` or `.txt` file via the upload button.
 3. Select your preferences:
    - **Difficulty level** (Easy, Medium, Hard)